How to quickly add hours/minutes/second to date and time in Excel?

 With above method is very easy, but here I can introduce another easier way to you, do you want to have a try?

-To free install Kutools for Excel, you can go to the Formulas group to quickly find the formulas to add hours, minutes or seconds without remembering.
+To free install Kutools for Excel, you can use the powerful utility -- Date & Time helper to add hours, minutes or seconds without remembering.

 |Kutools for Excel, with more than 300 handy functions, makes your jobs more easier.|